countable/dogelet/README.md

 dogelet
 =======

 Dead Simple Dogeoin Wallet in Node.JS with coffeescript.

-Clone it and install deps with npm.
+These instructions were typed in a hurry and aren't great yet.

 You'll have to install dogecoind first.
+Then clone this wallet and install deps with npm.
+Then create a local config file.
+It is in the .gitignore if you do this, so your sensitive info isn't shared:

 ```